PaulyPedantic/INFOST_440/final/readme.md

 6. Input fields must be appropriately validated and maintain values if submission errors exist

+### Features I'd like to add beyond requirements
-7. Blog posts and comments are paginated and sortable
+1. Blog posts and comments are paginated and sortable

+2. Admin can view registered users

+3. Admin can block users or grand admin